-The Gocycle GX looks like something a supercar designer would build, which isn't surprising given that it was conceived by former McLaren sports car engineer Richard Thorpe.
+The Gocycle G4i+ looks like something a supercar designer would build, which isn't surprising given that it was conceived by former McLaren sports car engineer Richard Thorpe.
 Not only is this bike's unique wheels-on-one-side and tapered body eye-catching, it is also able to fold up in a couple of minutes into a size small enough to get by security and into the office elevator.
-Indeed, for apartment dwellers, the Gocycle can be stashed in a closet.
+At 36 pounds, it's one of the lightest folding electric bikes out there, too.

 What to look for when buying an electric bike